 Cisco Catalyst 4500E Series Switches

-Offered in chassis with from three to 10 plug-in slots, Catalyst 4500-E switches with Supervisor 8-E can support as many as 384 10/100/1000 Ethernet access ports, up to 192 Gigabit Ethernet non-blocking fiber connections, 96 10GE fiber ports, and eight 10GE uplinks.
-The Catalyst 4500-E Supervisor Engine 8-E delivers up to 928 Gbps of wired capacity per system and up to 20 Gbps of wireless termination capacity.
-50 Wi-Fi access points and 2000 wireless clients can be handled on each chassis, and 250 access points and 4000 clients can be supported in a multi-switch deployment without a standalone wireless network controller.
+Offered in chassis with from three to 10 slots, Catalyst 4500-E switches with Supervisor 8-E can support as many as 384 1-Gigabit Ethernet ports, up to 192 Gigabit Ethernet non-blocking fiber connections, 96 10GE fiber connections, and eight 10-Gigabit Ethernet uplinks.
+The Catalyst 4500-E Supervisor Engine 8-E provides as much as 928 Gbps of wired access for each system and as much as 20 Gbps of wireless termination performance.
+50 Wi-Fi APs and 2000 wireless clients can be supported on each switch, and up to 250 access points and 4000 wireless users can be managed in a two-switch installation without requiring a separate wireless network controller.

-Catalyst 4500-X Switches
+Catalyst 4500-X Series Switches

 Cisco Catalyst 6500 Series and Cisco Catalyst 6800 Series Switches

-Cisco Catalyst 6500-E Switches
+Catalyst 6500-E Switches

-The Catalyst 6503-E has a 4RU form factor, holds 3 slots, and delivers up to 180 Gbps of switching bandwidth per slot.
-The Catalyst 6503-E can support 97 10/100/1000 Ethernet connections, up to 99 Gigabit Ethernet fiber ports, up to 34 10GE ports, and 8 40GE ports.
+The entry-level Catalyst 6503-E has a 4 rack unit (4RU) chassis, holds 3 slots, and offers 180 Gbps of switching throughput per slot.
+The Catalyst 6503-E supports up to 97 10/100/1000 Ethernet access ports, up to 99 1GE fiber access ports, 34 10GE ports, and 8 40GE ports.

-Cisco Catalyst 6800 Series Switches
+Catalyst 6800 Series Switches

-The modular Catalyst 6807-XL switch comes in a 10 RU form factor chassis that has 7 slots and accepts standard Supervisor Engine 2T cards and service modules.
+The modular Cisco Catalyst 6807-XL switch has a 10 RU chassis that has 7 expansion slots and accepts existing Supervisor Engine 2T line cards and modules.
 (Two of the slots are for the Supervisor Engine and five are for modules.)
-The Catalyst 6807-XL switch can deliver as much as 880 Gbps of switching bandwidth on each slot and a total of 11.4 Tbps of switching bandwidth while supporting up to 240 1 Gigabit Ethernet connections or Gigabit Ethernet fiber ports, up to 80 10GE ports or up to 20 40GE ports. an 6807-XL system configured with Cisco's Virtual Switching System can handle 22.8 Tbps of switching capacity, 480 1 Gigabit Ethernet ports or Gigabit Ethernet fiber ports, 160 10-Gigabit Ethernet ports or 40 40-Gigabit Ethernet access ports.
+The Cisco Catalyst 6807-XL switch offers up to 880 Gbps of switching throughput per slot and a total of 11.4 Tbps of full-duplex switching throughput while providing up to 240 10/100/1000 Ethernet connections or 1GE fiber ports, 80 10GE access ports or 20 40-Gigabit Ethernet connections.
+A two-chassis 6807-XL system configured with Cisco's Virtual Switching System is capable of supporting 22.8 Tbps of switching bandwidth, 480 10/100/1000 Ethernet access ports or 1GE fiber ports, 160 10-Gigabit Ethernet connections or 40 40GE access ports.